-The GSE Act requires us to set aside each year an amount equal to 4.2 basis points for each dollar of the unpaid principal balance of our total new business purchases and to pay this amount to specified HUD and Treasury funds.
+The GSE Act requires us to set aside each year an amount equal to 4.2 basis points for each dollar of the unpaid principal balance of our total new business purchases and to pay this amount to specified U.S. Department of Housing and Urban Development and Treasury funds.
 New business purchases consist of single-family and multifamily whole mortgage loans purchased during the period and single-family and multifamily mortgage loans underlying Fannie Mae MBS issued during the period pursuant to lender swaps.
 In February 2016, we paid \$217 million to the funds based on our new business purchases in 2015.
-Our new business purchases were \$115.2 billion in the first three months of 2016.
-Accordingly, we recognized an expense of \$48 million related to this obligation for the first three months of 2016.
-We expect to pay this amount, plus additional amounts to be accrued based on our new business purchases in the remaining nine months of 2016, to the funds in February 2017.
+Our new business purchases were \$444.5 billion in the first nine months of 2016.
+Accordingly, we recognized an expense of \$187 million related to this obligation for the first nine months of 2016.
+We expect to pay this amount, plus additional amounts to be accrued based on our new business purchases in the last three months of 2016, to the funds in February 2017.
 See "Business-Our Charter and Regulation of Our Activities-The GSE Act-Affordable Housing Allocations" in our 2015 Form 10-K for more information regarding this obligation.